Rancho Mirage, California: Arts and culture

 The annual two-day Rancho Mirage Art Affaire is held in Rancho Mirage Community Park (formerly Whitewater Park) and is a fine art and jazz festival held every November.
 It is an annual weekend celebration with entertainment, food vendors, and art.
 The Art Affaire features about 100 arts and crafts exhibits but also food, jazz entertainment, wine tasting, and more.
-It is Rancho Mirage’s biggest community event and attracts 10,000 annual visitors.
+It is Rancho Mirage's biggest community event and attracts 10,000 annual visitors.

 The Rancho Mirage Amphitheater, which is located in Rancho Mirage Community Park, was established in 2016 and offers free concerts throughout the year.
-It plays host to the free annual outdoor concert series "Music in the Park."
+It plays host to the free annual outdoor concert series "Music in the Park".
 The amphitheater has seating for up to 1,000 spectators.
-Former entertainers at the venue have included Blue Öyster Cult, Rodney Atkins, Thompson Square, Pam Tillis, Pablo Cruise, Thelma Houston, Roberta Gambarini, Maxine Nightingale, Diane Schuur, and Mickey Thomas.
+Entertainers at the venue have included Blue Öyster Cult, Rodney Atkins, Thompson Square, Pam Tillis, Pablo Cruise, Thelma Houston, Roberta Gambarini, Maxine Nightingale, Diane Schuur, and Mickey Thomas.

 The Children's Discovery Museum of the Desert has interactive exhibits and programs focused on the local natural environment.
 The museum features instructive exhibits, picnic areas, an outdoor amphitheater, miniature rock-climbing areas, a sculpture wall, a rope maze, and more.
 There is also an archeological dig where children can search for Cahuilla artifacts.

-The Rancho Mirage Public Library features 62,000 volumes and regularly hosts musical events, exhibits, and various programs.
+The Rancho Mirage Library and Observatory features 62,000 volumes and regularly hosts musical events, exhibits, and various programs.
 The library hosts the annual International Classical Concert Series along with a number of other musical performances.
 Public events at the library also include exhibits, movie screenings, book discussions, lectures, family outings, and more.
 It has been named one of the best libraries in California.

 The botanical gardens at Sunnylands Center and Gardens feature over 53,000 plants in its 9 acre of desert gardens.
 The desert botanical gardens opened to the public in 2012 and have a 1.25 mi walking path with 70 species of arid plants surrounded by views of Mount San Jacinto.
 Guided tours are offered at the historic landmark, which is situated at the foothills of the San Jacinto Mountains.
-The botanical gardens were designed by architect James Burnett using Vincent van Gogh’s artwork series Olive Trees as his inspiration.
+The botanical gardens were designed by architect James Burnett using Vincent van Gogh's artwork series Olive Trees as his inspiration.
 The gardens feature rows of Golden barrel cactus, Moroccan mound cactus, Artichoke agave, and species such as Pink hesperaloe, Spanish bayonet, and Palo verde.